 - Was wed on top of an active volcano.

-- Kettle corn devouring aficionado.
+- Loves popcorn.
+Is a kettle corn devouring aficionado.

 - Known to spend $27 at Taco Bell.